#ChallengeTheProcess: review of A World of Good

-With summer holidays upon us and a potential staycation on the horizon, we thought we’d share one of our book recommendations.
+With summer holidays upon us and a potential staycation on the horizon, I thought I’d share one of my book recommendations.
 It’s time to pop up your deckchair, get comfy and kick back with a good book.

 This month, I share my thoughts on A World of Good: Lessons from around the world in improving the Employee Experience, by Gethin Nadin.